 The main consideration in setting up a flexible work arrangement is how the work will be completed.
 If a flexible work arrangement is approved, the employee will work with the supervisor to develop an implementation plan.
 Supervisors should create and implement an assessment of work productivity, review it periodically, and be prepared to manage remotely.

 Supervisors may restrict or adjust flexible work arrangements when workload or other conditions require such restrictions or adjustments.
-Appeals of such decisions can be referred to department leadership and/or your HR Business Partner.
+Appeals should be sent to your HR Business Partner and Leadership Council Member in your chain of command.